AlexanderHaislip/OpenStackTimeline/README.md

 ***
 You can see the work visualized here: http://www.tiki-toki.com/timeline/entry/138134/OpenStack-History/
 ***
-Please add your name to this list if you've made edits: Alexander Haislip, Jordan Evans, Troy Toman, Another Name Goes Here, Foo
+Please add your name to this list if you've made edits: Alexander Haislip, Jordan Evans, Troy Toman, Everett Toews, Another Name Goes Here, Foo

 ***
 ##Items still in need of clarification: